restrellado/website/content/authors/admin/_index.md

 - url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I work at the San Diego South County SELPA, where I design solutions to help SELPAs build equitable systems for students with disabilities.
+bio: I teach K–12 educators how to use data confidently in their everyday work.

 interests: